 The key is to be able to differentiate between the 'won't pays' and 'can't pays'.

 We're committed to playing our part in responding to the challenges of climate change through adaptation and mitigation.

 In some cases, new regulations don't balance the need for higher quality standards with the potential carbon impact of delivering these standards.
 Better alignment of regulators and Government is essential if we're to deliver stretching carbon goals.

 We have developed a Climate Change Strategy, all of which can be found on our Climate Change and Carbon page.

 We're governed by Local Authorities and Public Health England on this issue.
 It is up to each local authority to conduct consultations on proposals of new fluoridation schemes.
 If local authorities carry out proper public consultation and can prove the public supports such a move, they can ask Public Health England to ask their local water company to fluoridate.

 Any fluoride that is present in the water is naturally occurring.
-Go to our post code look up to check the fluoride levels in your water - click here
+You can use the 'Check your water' postcode look up on our Water Hardness page to check the fluoride levels in your water.

 Although we don’t have control over whether fracking takes place in the region we are a statutory consultee on planning applications for onshore shale gas extraction.

 This means we carefully consider and comment on all shale gas planning applications to make sure that where fracking does occur, it has no impact on water supplies.
 We cannot emphasise enough how absolutely vital it is to us that customers enjoy the safest drinking water at all times.